Artificial intelligence in government: Assisting public interactions with government

 Various governments, including those of Australia and Estonia, have implemented virtual assistants to aid citizens in navigating services, with applications ranging from tax inquiries to life-event registrations.

 Gerrymandering

-Gerrymandering is an insidious method of influencing political process.
-Depending on the objective of its use, the application of artificial intelligence to redraw districts based on voter distribution and demographic datasets can either contribute to impartiality, or sustain partisan gains for interested stakeholders in the election process.
+Gerrymandering is a method of influencing political process by drawing map boundaries in favor of incumbent parties.
+Academic researchers Wendy Tam Cho and Bruce Cain have proposed partially automating the map-drawing process with an AI system to reduce partisan gerrymandering.
+Even with this AI system, the process may still be manipulated to favor partisan interests, so the researchers emphasized the importance of transparency and human involvement.

 Other uses

 Other uses of AI in government include: